 What is clicker training?

-Clicker training is characterised by the use of an audible click, which marks and defines even quite tiny changes in a dog’s behaviour.
+Clicker training is characterised by the use of an audible click, which marks and defines even quite tiny changes in a dog’s behavior.

 The clicking sound is produced by pressing a flexible metal plate which is housed in a tiny plastic box.
-The clicker is very light, fits neatly in the palm of one hand, and is operated by a thumb.
+Clickers are very light, fit neatly in the palm of one hand, and are operated by your thumb.